 The mumps virus

 The mumps virus used to be a common cause.
 Most people with mumps develop swelling of the parotid salivary glands.
 However, mumps in boys also causes epididymo-orchitis in about 1 in 5 cases.
 The virus gets to the testicles via the bloodstream.
 This cause is now uncommon since the measles, mumps and rubella (MMR) immunisation is now routinely given to children.

 An operation to the prostate gland or urethra

 This may allow germs (bacteria) into the urethra which may track down to the testicles.
-Epididymo-orchitis used to be a common complication after removal of the prostate (prostatectomy).
+Epididymo-orchitis used to be a common complication after removal of the prostate gland (prostatectomy).
 This is now rare due to better surgical techniques.